RasmusLindroth/i3keys/README.md

 through your configuration file or going down the track of trial and error anymore.

-The program will ouput one separate keyboard for all of your different modifier combinations.
+The program will output one separate keyboard for all of your different modifier combinations.
 And the keyboard will look like your keymap.
 I hope :)

 You can see the results in three ways.
 By opening a local web page,